kevenm4/RideorDie/README.md

 Open index.html

 ### Instructions

-Use arrows to move where you want inside the game.
+Use the arrows to move where you want inside the game.

 LET´S GOOOOO.